 - Your tasks should be qualified and relevant for your programme and major.
 You should have independent tasks as well as taking part in the daily routines of the organisation.

 - Make sure you have time to do the course assignments.
 We recommend you negotiate the hours with your supervisor so that you have some time every week for course work.

 - Your internship must take place within the approved internship timeframe/course period in order to be approved!

 Finally, check the details for your destination

-If you are doing an internship abroad, it is your responsibility to check all details regarding travelling, VISA, accommodation, vaccinations etc. Remember to check the validity of your passport and make sure to bring the MIC-card (medical insurance card) provided by the Graduate School academic advisor.
+If you are doing an internship abroad, it is your responsibility to check all details regarding travelling, VISA, accommodation, vaccinations etc. Remember to check the validity of your passport and make sure to bring the insurance certificate provided by the Graduate School academic advisor if you are goind abroad.
 You will be required to post course assignments on Canvas, which means you will need an internet connection.

-For any unanswered questions related to practical matters such as the internship length, eligibility requirements and the agreement form, please email counselling [at] sam [dot] lu [dot] se.
+For any unanswered questions related to practical matters such as the internship length, eligibility requirements and the agreement form, please email the academic advisor at lucie [dot] larssonova [at] sam [dot] lu [dot] se.